 Mr Ali boarded Bus Service 19 and alighted at CIAS Cargo Complex.
 He later took the same Bus Service 19, and realised he did not get to enjoy the transfer fare for his second bus trip.
 He felt he had been overcharged.

 The rules of Distance Fares state that commuters cannot take the same bus service more than once in a journey.
 As Mr Ali had taken the same bus service for his second trip, it did not qualify as a valid transfer.
 Thus, his two trips on Bus Service 19 were considered as two separate journeys.

 Yes, the maximum time allowed is 120 minutes.
-Your stored value travel card will be rejected by the faregate if you exceed this duration.
-You need to pay an administrative charge of $2 either at the Passenger Service Centre or, if you are at an unmanned LRT station, the General Ticketing Machine or Assisted Service Kiosk in order to exit the faregate.
+Your stored value travel card will be rejected by the fare gate if you exceed this duration.
+You need to pay an administrative charge of $2 at the Passenger Service Centre in order to exit the fare gate.
+If you are at an unmanned LRT station, you can contact the Operations Control Centre via the intercom for assistance.

 The time limit also applies to Concession card holders with valid concession passes.